ti-cortex-m4/demo-java-completablefuture/doc/article.md

-*   it’s possible to register a callback for future competition
+*   it's possible to register a callback for future competition
-*   it’s possible to combine the results of many computations
+*   it's possible to combine the results of many computations
-*   it’s possible to manually complete a future either with a result or with an exception
+*   it's possible to manually complete a future either with a result or with an exception

 The general workflow of `CompletableFuture` objects looks like this: